Lapotor/SDA-Challange/README.md

 - Communication is handled via REST.
 - Security considerations include validating input URLs and handling sensitive data securely.

+## Future thoughts
+- Load the blacklist from a database
+- Only allow requests with a valid API key

 ## Getting Started

 ### Prerequisites